Prepared to conduct pending 10, 12 board exams at first possibility:HRD

 The ministry has also directed states to start the evaluation process for the exams already conducted and facilitate the Central Board of Secondary Education (CBSE) in evaluation of answer sheets.

-"We are prepared to conduct board exams for class 10 and 12 pending due to lockdown in wake of the COVID-19 situation in the country.
+"We are prepared to conduct board exams for class 10 and 12 pending due to lockdown in the wake of the COVID-19 situation in the country.
 The exams will be conducted for 29 subjects crucial for promotion and admissions to undergraduate courses, at the first possibility.
 The students will be given at least 10-days notice before exams are conducted," a senior ministry official said.

 CBSE Class 10, 12 students should be promoted on basis of internal exams, Centre told